 For the several options developed for the Single Corridor, the H-Shape Tower appears to offer a good aesthetic solution.
 The development of this tower form is an exercise in self restraint.
-Simple slender elements are arranged so as to complement the more complex truss form of the deck.
 With the tower having two vertical elements, it is even more critical that the tower should be simple in form to avoid dominating the towers of the existing road bridge.
 This is achieved with a simple conical form, sliced through with a plane on the inner face to create a shadow line and encase the deck.
-The crossbeams which are required structurally have been developed as slim minimalistic tubes.
+The cross beams which are required structurally have been developed as slim minimalistic tubes.
 The resulting form is a clear visual separation between the deck and the tower with their different tasks in the overall structure.

 The A-Frame tower is a variant of the H-Shape which has been developed to allow it to support the ladder beam deck which cannot feasibly be combined with the H-Shape.
 However, when considering appearance alone, the original solution of the H-Shape is preferred since more pleasing proportions are achieved and a heavy mass at the top of the tower is avoided.

 As has been described earlier, the Diamond Tower will be a visually striking shape.
 Whilst it may be possible to develop an aesthetically pleasing form it is unlikely to be unique and it may also tend to dominate the very slim towers of the adjacent road bridge.